rbsam176/ms4-codecompanion/readme.md

 - The Order model Line Items references the Companion with a text field currently.
 During the development of Code Companion I learned a lot more about database relationships and in a future build I would change this to be a Foreign Key rather than a text field.

+- Refine pep8 compliancy and code validation (HTML, CSS).
+The code is currently scoring highly in accessibility and there are no long lines of Python code that hurt readability, but due to time constraints small inefficiencies like trailing whitespaces have not been removed.

 # Code Walkthrough & Challenges

 ## FAQ on homepage displaying 4 most popular